 Through a Variety of Instructional Strategies…

 Finally, use the various strategies listed below, as well as a variety of other approaches, to effectively address the learning needs uncovered through a running record.

-As opposed to using only the whole-class approach, Guided Reading allows you to provide one-to-one instruction with students you meet with during your literacy block.
+As opposed to using only the whole-class approach, Guided Reading also allows you to provide one-to-one instruction with students you meet with during your literacy block.
 You’ll be surprised at the difference you can make through even a brief one-to-one instructional conversation.
-The key is to use data both from running records and anecdotal notes to guide your one-to-one, differentiated instruction.
+Rather than choosing one at the expense of the other, the key is to use data both from running records and anecdotal notes to guide your one-to-one, differentiated instruction.

 Guided Reading does not mean the elimination of whole-class literacy instruction.
 At times a comparison of the data may reveal an area of shared struggle that calls for review or reinforcement via whole-class instruction.
 Coordinated use of both one-to-one and whole class instruction is the quickest and most efficient way to move all your students toward the goal of reading fluency.

 When it comes to running records, I recommend the pirate method: Assess…reassess…reassess…reassess…ARRR!